Endpoints

 The show-values property can be configured for sanitizable endpoints to one of the following values:

-• NEVER - values are always fully sanitized (replaced by ******)
+• never - values are always fully sanitized (replaced by ******)

-• ALWAYS - values are shown to all users (as long as no SanitizingFunction bean applies)
+• always - values are shown to all users (as long as no SanitizingFunction bean applies)

-• WHEN_AUTHORIZED - values are shown only to authorized users (as long as no SanitizingFunction bean applies)
+• when-authorized - values are shown only to authorized users (as long as no SanitizingFunction bean applies)

 For HTTP endpoints, a user is considered to be authorized if they have authenticated and have the roles configured by the endpoint’s roles property.
 By default, any authenticated user is authorized.